foundations-fall-2016/session5/readme.md

 }
 ```

-Note the broken transform in the inspector - it doesn't work this way.
+Note the transform in the inspector - it doesn't work this way.

 Use this format instead: